Taiterbase/sensor-api/README.md

 ## Future Development

-With more time, I would like to implement the following:
+With more time, I would like to implement:

 - Tighter delineation of read/write mutex locks using a RWMutex instead of a Mutex struct.
 This should be a very quick change.
 - Less redundant handler testing, and a more complete testing suite in general.
 The core functionality is tested to 100% code coverage, but queries delineated by tagging and location are additional functionalities and not tested.
 - More complete logging.
+- Better input validation.
+For now the program uses an in-memory data store.
+If we were to use a database, we would need to validate input more thoroughly.